Cultivating Gratitude Journaling

 Set A Goal

 I have set a goal to acknowledge gratitude as part of my daily journaling.
 There is no wrong time to do it.
 Take a few minutes first thing in the morning or before bed at night.
 I sit down with my notebook and a cup of coffee.
 I write for ten to twenty minutes without stopping, also known as free writing.
-Then, I add moments of grace and pleasurable things I enjoyed from the day to my journal’s dedicated “gratitude” pages.
+Then, add moments of grace and pleasurable things I enjoyed from the day to my journal’s dedicated “gratitude” pages.

-Not one to let myself be defeated by a blank page, I sparked gratitude inspiration by making a list of ways to renew my journaling.
+Wanting to be more intentional with my writing, I sparked gratitude inspiration by making a list of ways to renew my journaling.

 Start Small - Take five to ten minutes and pick just one thing to write down.
 Let your gratitude grow by writing about the little joys in your day.
 If you find yourself stuck, look through previous entries and rejoice in all the blessings you have received.
 The more you think about the things you have to be thankful for, the more you will be grateful.

 Keep It Simple- We often miss identifying the little things that make our day better.
 You can be grateful that the sun came out, you cooked a great meal, laughed at a funny TikTok video — the point is, you don’t have to work hard at finding it.
 Soon you will pay attention to the things in your day working for you and not against you.

 Meditate On It- Meditation is a great way to center your thoughts.
 There are many distractions vying for our attention and pulling our minds in different directions.
 Take a breath during your meditation and concentrate on gratitude.
 I use my senses to focus on the sounds, smells, sights that have been part of my day.
-I envision what I notice brings me comfort, happiness, warmth and I open my heart to feelings of thanks.
+I envision what brings me comfort, happiness, warmth and I open my heart to feelings of thanks.